 For this to happen successfully, we need to do several things well:

-- We need to mentor these young women with basic life skills.
+- We need to mentor these women with basic life skills.
 Many will be timid, lack basic skills such as confidence, self-belief, discipline, persistence, and money management;

-- We need to establish a network of trusted employers willing to give these young women a chance;
+- We need to establish a network of trusted employers willing to give these women a chance;

-- And we need to mentor them for a reasonable period of time following their job placement to ensure they can overcome obstacles.
+- And we need to keep in contact with them (if they are willing) for a reasonable period of time following their job placement to ensure they can overcome obstacles.